 Undermining Employee Conduct

-When learning how to deal with difficult employees, it’s important to note that an employee’s conduct should always be professional.
+When learning how to manage difficult employees, it’s important to note that an employee’s conduct should always be professional.
 Employees can disagree with bosses and business owners in a respectful way.
 But if it ever crosses the line where they have an unprofessional attitude and are deliberately insulting, it’s imperative that you have a one-on-one discussion with them to address their undermining behavior immediately.

 How to Deal With Difficult Employees With Bad Attitudes